giannilmbd/dynare/doc/manual/source/time-series.rst

         |br| Sanity check of ``dseries`` object ``A``.
 Returns ``1``
         if there is an error, ``0`` otherwise.
-The second output argument is a string giving brief informations about the error.
+The second output argument is a string giving brief information about the error.